MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/write-a-usb-type-c-port-controller-driver.md

 In your EVT_WDF_DEVICE_D0_EXIT implementation,

-1. Communicate with the port controller hardware and retrieve device identificaton and capabilities by reading various registers.
+1. Communicate with the port controller hardware and retrieve device identification and capabilities by reading various registers.

 1. Initialize UCMTCPCI_PORT_CONTROLLER_IDENTIFICATION and UCMTCPCI_PORT_CONTROLLER_CAPABILITIES with the retrieved information.